 Refrigerate or freeze leftovers.
 To reheat single servings: Put 1-cup cooked oatmeal in microwave proof bowl.
 Add 1/3 cup fat-free milk.
 Microwave on high for 1 minute; stir.
 Continue cooking for another minute, or until hot.
 Recipe can be doubled in 6-quart or larger slow cooker.
 Increase cooking time 1 hour.

 This oatmeal is packed with flavor, has a great texture, reminded me of childhood breakfasts and was something I wanted to love.
-Maybe if I work in small doses I’ll get there.
-In the meantime help yourselves, there’s plenty of leftovers. 😉
+Maybe if I work in small doses, I’ll get there.
+In the meantime, help yourselves, because there are plenty of leftovers. 😉